National without household registration

 A national without household registration (NWOHR) is a person with Republic of China nationality who does not have household registration in Taiwan.
 Nationals with this status may be subject to immigration controls when entering the Taiwan Area, do not have automatic residence rights there, cannot vote in Taiwanese elections, and are exempt from conscription.
-About 60,000 NWOHRs currently hold Taiwanese passports with this status.
+As of 2011, about 60,000 NWOHRs held Taiwanese passports with this status.
+Most NWOHRs are overseas compatriots (individuals born to nationals overseas).
+According to statistics from the Overseas Community Affairs Council, there are as many as 39 million of these overseas compatriots.
+Foreigners who naturalize and gain Republic of China nationality are temporarily considered NWOHRs, for at least 1 year, until they can register household registration.

 Terminology

-Although NWOHR status only has one Chinese-language name, the Ministry of Justice has used several English translations.
+In the latest revision of the Immigration Act, "臺灣地區無戶籍國民" and "national without household registration in the Taiwan Area" are used to refer to NWOHR in the Chinese and English versions respectively.
+The government has used several other English translations for NWOHR in the past, many of which are misleading.
 These include: "nationals without registered permanent residence in the Taiwan Area", "non-citizen ROC nationals", "unregistered nationals", "Overseas Chinese having not established household registration in the Republic of China", and "people without nationalities in Taiwan".
-The Taipei Times occasionally uses "nationals without citizenship".
+TheTaipei Times occasionally uses "nationals without citizenship", this is however incorrect as Article 3 of the Constitution states that "Persons possessing the nationality of the Republic of China shall be citizens of the Republic of China", indicating that all nationals are considered citizens.